Nightwing52/Moxie/doc/Moxie.md

 * Armature Array (Still in development)

-Each section has a section header that identifies the section and lists the size of that section in a two byte value.
+Each section has a section header that identifies the section and lists the size of that section in a two byte value (4 bytes total).
 Each value (except the section header) is stored in a 4 byte floating point value.
 The resulting tree structure is as follows:

 * 0xFE4D4F58 (File Header)
 * 0x4DE5 (Vertex section)